adamgonzls/100-days-of-code/log.md

 ##### Regular Expressions and D3

 **Today's Progress**:
-1. Studied Regular Expressions.
-(45mins)
+1. Studied Regular Expressions (45mins)
 2. D3.js (15mins)
+3. Studied Regular Expressions (47mins)

 **Thoughts**: Today I was trying to solve the FreeCodeCamp "Check for Palindromes" task and ended up spending time reviewing Regular Expressions.
 I've used them a few times and every time I've used them in production, I've been glad that I went that route.
 This time I decided I wanted to spend a little more time studying them.
 I will spend more time on RegexOne later.
-I finished up Learn D3.js for free today, I'll need to get more practice to really do anything with this library.
+I finished up "Learn D3.js for free" today, I'll need to get more practice to really do anything with this library.

 **Today's links:**
 1.[RegexOne](https://regexone.com/lesson/matching_characters?)